nodejs/wiki-archive/Meetings:-Creating-a-Hangouts-On-Air-Event.md

 You can (and should) create a Hangouts On Air "Event" at any time _before_ a meeting is to take place.
 This gives you time to distribute a link to the YouTube broadcast as well as the private Hangout link for participants.
 There is a Google Plus "Event" page corresponding to the scheduled Hangouts On Air event but it's not particularly friendly so you are usually best to distribute links manually for the event.

-Depending on the way the Hangout An Air is created, you can have either 10 or 15 people being recorded, and a (theoretically) unlimited number of people watching live via YouTube.
+Depending on the way the Hangout On Air is created, you can have either 10 or 15 people being recorded, and a (theoretically) unlimited number of people watching live via YouTube.
 The 15-person limit is available to organisations that are using Google Apps.
 Private Google accounts (gmail.com style) are limited to 10 participants.

 ## Scheduling an Event